Local Clustering on Complex Graphs and Complex Hypergraphs: Local Clustering

 Notably, the conductance of general graphs and hypergraphs shares the same formulation on their equivalent Markov chains.
-The later proofs leveraging conductance require no additional properties beyond those inherent to the corresponding Markov chains.
+All later proofs leveraging conductance require no additional properties beyond this.
 Therefore, we unify the notation and use $\Phi$ to represent both $\Phi_{\cm{G}}$ (for graphs) and $\Phi_{\cm{H}}$ (for hypergraphs).